Yoga Teacher Training

 The full course fee is £2,650.

-The remaining balance can be paid either in full or through a payment plan across the duration of the course.
+If you prefer to pay in instalments, the remaining balance (£2,150) can be paid across the duration of the course.

 Community Supported Places